louisguitton/friendly-broccoli/README.md

   * add about page
   * refactor CSS with SASS
 * add personality test and english test to the flow and Submission
+* add a view to the for the user to see his submissions and associated videos
 * improve video storage
-  * add question id to S3 name
   * a submission's questions are accessible via videos, why directly ?
   * handle submission delete (if no videos then delete, if submission delete then videos delete) and video delete (if video delete then S3 files delete)
   * fix the bug: when re-recording a video, both the old one and the new one get submitted